singlerr/Chisels-and-Bits/.github/ISSUE_TEMPLATE.md

-Before continuing if you are reporting an issue, please ensure that all mods involved are updated to the latest version available, if your issue with with intermod compatability such mixing C&B bits with other blocks make sure that MCMP is also updated.
+Before continuing if you are reporting an issue, please ensure that all mods involved are updated to the latest version available, if your issue with with intermod compatibility such mixing C&B bits with other blocks make sure that MCMP is also updated.